GS&WR Class 500

 The Great Southern and Western Railway (GS&WR) Class 500 were 4-6-0 locomotives intended for mixed-traffic work.
 The lead member of the class was built in 1924 under the GS&WR, the remaining two in 1926 under the amalgamated grouping of the Great Southern Railways (GSR).

 Design

-The locomotive was designed by J. R. Bazin who sought to avoid some issues with the unrebuilt GS&WR 400 Class and was aimed at being a mixed-tyraffic type.
+The locomotive was designed by J. R. Bazin who sought to avoid some issues with the unrebuilt GS&WR 400 Class and was aimed at being a mixed-traffic type.
 Use of a valve travel of 6+3/4 in and a 1+1/2 in lap was a significant contributor to the performance of the type.
 The boiler was interchangeable with the existing GS&WR 400 Class.

 Service

 Although a mixed-traffic type the engines could and were often used on passenger services which were the domain of the GS&WR 400 Class.
 It was pointed out in a 1948 report their smaller wheels made them unsuitable for that work and they should be allocated to goods and night mails.